ylogx/blog/_posts/2017-06-01-zomato-image-classification.md

 Using the [pythonic interface][h5py-docs] of [h5py][h5py-git] you can slice and dice terabytes of data, as if they were numpy arrays in memory.
 When retraining we would also look into using recordio format.
+We resized each image to 227x227 dimension, performed some cleaning steps.
+We created multiple variations of each image by using rotation, scaling, zooming & cropping.

 ## Training the Model